This article is produced with scandiweb's eCommerce expertise

 Why data collection and analytics are important for eCommerce

-Data collection is especially essential to eCommerce businesses because it allows monitoring and tracking of user behavior in eCommerce stores.
-This enables eCommerce businesses to figure out the average user behavior and the blockers to sales on certain product pages and purchase stages.
+Data collection is especially essential to eCommerce businesses because it allows monitoring and tracking of user behavior in eCommerce stores. eCommerce analytics enables businesses to figure out the average user behavior and the blockers to sales on certain product pages and purchase stages.

 eCommerce data analytics can help businesses answer important questions, such as: